crmills100/narrato/cyoa_file_format.md

 ## Overview

-The CYOA format (.cyoa) is a JSON-based file format designed for interactive fiction games with rich multimedia content, branching narratives, and complex game mechanics.
+The CYOA format (.cyoa) is a ZIP-based file format designed for interactive fiction games with rich multimedia content, branching narratives, and complex game mechanics.
+The main game component of the format is the story.json file detailed below.

 ## File Structure